Facebook Peer Pressure

 - Ask yourself: Is it reasonable to compare myself to this person?
 What are our differences?

-Use these facts to remember, these people are the same as you, they have good days and bad, days where they feel loved and days where they feel lonely, exciting holidays and lousy summers.
+Use these facts to remember, other people are the same as you, they have good days and bad, days where they feel loved and days where they feel lonely, exciting holidays and lousy summers.
 You are no less normal than the rest of them.
-Yes, if you don’t feel fulfilled, or if you feel you need to spice up your life, then absolutely go for it, that power lies within you, but don’t just do it because you think Facebook is telling you that you have to!
+Yes, if you don’t feel fulfilled, or if you feel you need to spice up your life, then absolutely go for it, that power lies within you, but don’t just do it because you think social media is telling you that you have to!
 Do it for you.

 If you are not coping